 As per circular cl0059-2021 the school acknowledges the existence of L2LPs.
 These are designed for certain categories of students with general learning difficulties/needs in the low mild to high moderate range of ability, where the difficulties/needs of those students, prevent them from taking some or all of the subjects or short courses on offer at level 3, as a result of being identified as requiring additional learning supports.

-As per cl0059-2021 students who are identified as struggling with EBD, meet with a suitably qualified SEN teacher and benefit from targeted programmes and interventions.
+As per cl0059-2021 students who are identified as struggling with EBD, meet with a suitably qualified AEN teacher and benefit from targeted programmes and short/long term interventions depending on the level of need.

 SUPPORT FOR SOME